rmsk2/minica/README.md

 functions can be activated.
 The first parameter can be set to any value which makes sense in your scenario.
 The second parameter has to contain a function which is called when a previosly set password is needed again.
 The third parameter has to specifiy a function which generates a new password.
 Setting the property  `minica.REPO.current` lets you change between different sets of secret retrieval functions as specified by their ids.
-The default value of `minica.REPO.current` is `default`.
+The default value of `minica.REPO.current` is `auto`.

 Here an example which shows how to make use of alternative secret retrieval functions.
 In this example (see `new_secret()`) the user has to type in a new CA password while generating the root certificate.
 The passwords for new end entity certificates are generated automatically.